Annual Technical Report 2005 on Patent Information Activities submitted by Japan (SCIT/ATR/PI/2005/JP)

 l) Web of Science

-An internet search site having bibliographic information from about 8,700 important scientific journals stored therein and enabling search for their citation links as well.
+An internet search site storing bibliographic information from about 8,700 important scientific journals and enabling search for their citation relationship.

 An internet search site for enabling search for full text articles on general newspapers, industrial journals and specialty magazines.